ZanethembaN/ZanethembaN/README.md

 ## 🛠️ Projects
 **-Coding Clinic Booking System**
-Collaborated in a team to build an end-to-end console-based system for managing Code Clinics at WeThinkCode.
-Implemented a student support system using the Google Calendar API.
+Collaborated in a team to design and implement an end-to-end console-based application for managing Code Clinics at WeThinkCode.
+Built a robust student support system integrated with the Google Calendar API for seamless scheduling.
+Leveraged modular design principles and adhered to test-driven development methodologies to ensure maintainability and reliability.
-Developed using Python, focusing on modularization and test-driven development.

 **-RobotWorlds Network-Based Game**